Basics and Rules of Swing Trading

 Day Trading vs. Swing Trading

-The table below summarises how day trading and swing trading differ from each other.
+The table below summarizes the key differences between day trading and swing trading:

 Day tradingSwing trading